zydezu/ModernX/README.md

 ### Border differences

-This is what disabling and enablign the border looks like:
+This is what disabling and enabling the border looks like:

 | Border Enabled | Border Disabled |
 | -------------- | --------------- |